 Therefore, both ratios, capital adequacy and advance to loan have effectively enhanced the proficiency that helps in managing the cash inflow and cash outflow for carrying out the necessary activities of depositing and lending.

-: Debt Coverage Ratio
+Figure 9 : Debt Coverage Ratio

 (Source: Created by Author, based on annual reports GCB an ADB)

+4.2.6 Theme 4.
+The suitable strategies to mitigate risk in the international banking system for GCB an ADB.

+The two managers of GCB and ADB recognised that a suitable strategy should first determine the level of market risk the bank is willing to assume and its market risk tolerance is determined, the bank should develop a strategy that balances its business goals with its market risk.
+Out of the 36 interviewees, 12 33.33% represents market risk strategy as banks would be considering the causes like economic and market conditions and their impact on market risk and whether the banks has the expertise to profit in specific markets and are able to identify, monitor and control the market risk in those markets.
+14 38.89% said, its suitability strategy depends on the complexity and variety of actions of the individual banks will adopt to have interest rate risk measurement systems that can assess the effects of rate changes on both earnings and economic value.
+These systems should provide meaningful measures of bank's current levels of interest rate risk exposure, and should be capable of identifying any excessive exposures that might arise.
+Table 4 above analysis are presented below.

-5The analysis of debt coverage ratio depicts that ADB and GCB are effective in generating income from their operations that are helping them to cap the payments of outstanding debts.
+The analysis of debt coverage ratio depicts that ADB and GCB are effective in generating income from their operations that are helping them to cap the payments of outstanding debts.
 They have generated the payment of loans from the borrowers on time because of which they were able to maintain their cash outflow and inflows.
 The credit deposit ratio is very high that indicates that they might not have sufficient liquidity to meet future unexpected requirements of funds.
 Therefore, it can be pointed out that they have granted more money from the deposits.
 According to the ratio the ADB has lend more credit followed by GCB from its deposits.
 The investment deposit ratio is also high for both, that represents that they have made large investments from the capital mobilised by them, that shows more cash outflows then cash inflows.
 GCB has invested more money than ADB into projects from the cash acquired through deposits.
 It can be regarded that they have made investments.
 This is a positive sign that they are able to gain deposits so that they can lend credit and make investment effectively for the stability of cash flows and assets and liabilities.

 It shows that ADB and GCB are having more debt than the value of equity.
 The financial charges coverage ratio are greater than the standard ratio of 1.